Sainte-Chapelle: Stained glass

 The most famous features of the chapel, among the finest of their type in the world, are the fifteen great stained-glass windows in the nave and apse of the upper chapel, which date from the mid-13th century, as well as the later rose window (put in place in the 15th century).
 The stone wall surface is reduced to little more than a delicate framework.
 The thousands of small pieces of glass turn the walls into great screens of coloured light, largely deep blues and reds, which gradually change in intensity from hour to hour.

 Most of the windows were put into place between 1242 and 1248.
-The names of the glass artists are unknown, but the art historian Louis Grodecki identified what appear to be three different ateliers, with different styles; The largest number are by a single workshop, which those in the apse and most of the windows north side of the nave.
+The names of the glass artists are unknown, but the art historian Louis Grodecki identified what appear to be three different ateliers with different styles.
+The windows in the apse and most of the windows on the north wall of the nave are made by one workshop.
 These works are known for supple forms and costumes, with simplified features.
 The second workshop, named by Grodecki as Master of the Ezekiel window, made the Ezekiel and Daniel windows, as well as the window of the Kings.
 That work is characterized by elongated forms, and more elaborate and angular draperies.
 The third artist or workshop is called the Master of Judith and Esther, for the distinct style of those windows, as well as the window of Job.
 They are distinguished by more subtle details in the faces, and a resemblance to the figures in illuminated manuscripts.

 Despite some damage the windows display a clear iconographical programme.
 The three windows of the eastern apse illustrate the New Testament, featuring scenes of The Passion (centre) with the Infancy of Christ (left) and the Life of John the Evangelist (right).
 By contrast, the windows of the nave are dominated by Old Testament exemplars of ideal kingship/queenship in an obvious nod to their royal patrons.
 The cycle starts at the western bay of the north wall with scenes from the Book of Genesis (heavily restored).
 The next ten windows of the nave follow clockwise with scenes from Exodus, Joseph, Numbers/Leviticus, Joshua/Deuteronomy, Judges, (moving to the south wall) Jeremiah/Tobias, Judith/Job, Esther, David and the Book of Kings.
 The final window, occupying the westernmost bay of the south wall brings this narrative of sacral kingship right up to date with a series of scenes showing the rediscovery of Christ's relics, the miracles they performed, and their relocation to Paris in the hands of King Louis himself.